Search This Blog

 I was at a client where they are using non-Microsoft clustering technology to achieve the high availability of SQL Server instances.
 This was partly because of legacy reasons and partly because it supports clustering across all major hardware, operating systems, and applications, including SQL Server.
 SQL Server instances are set up in either 2 or 3 nodes, active/passive, active/active, etc., configurations.
 There are approximately 30 physical servers hosting SQL Server instances.
 Yes, the client is going to move all the SQL workloads to Always On Clusters, but the process has been slow because all the databases are used for COTS/third-party applications.

 A virtual name is used to make a connection to a SQL Server instance.
-Often, I would need to know the actual physical node name where a particular SQL instance is active, and I needed to find it out programmatically.
+Sometimes, I would need to know the actual physical node name where a particular SQL instance is active, and I needed to find it out programmatically.

 You may have different reasons for connecting to SQL Server using a virtual name but need to know the underlying machine name.